bmehder/canary-js/docs.md

 ### `lt`

-**Description:** Checks if the second value is less than the first.
+**Description:** Checks if the first value is less than the second.

 **Signature:** `Number → Number → Boolean`